ywarnier/launch/lms_lrs.md

 structure within the zip, but only if every directory above it contains nothing but a single sub-directory.

-__Note__ This means that two files, respectively named tincan.xml (standalone file) and some-content.zip, would both be valid TinCan packages.
-In the case of the zip file, tincan.xml must be present and either be at the root of the zipped files structure (/tincan.xml) or at the root of the single possible subdirectory of any level (e.g. /subdir1/subdir2/subdir3/subdir4/tincan.xml) if there is no "alternative" path except for those subdirectories composing the path to tincan.xml.
+__Note:__ _This means that two files, respectively named tincan.xml (standalone file) and some-content.zip, would both be valid TinCan packages.
+In the case of the zip file, tincan.xml must be present and either be at the root of the zipped files structure (/tincan.xml) or at the root of the single possible subdirectory of any level (e.g. /subdir1/subdir2/subdir3/subdir4/tincan.xml) if there is no "alternative" path except for those subdirectories composing the path to tincan.xml._

 If HTML files are included in the content package, they may link to each other, or other resources within the package, using relative paths based on the package structure.
 They